kayhhh/serenity-self/README.md

 ![serenity-self logo](https://cdn.discordapp.com/avatars/282201122733686784/ba49f6aa508b303ee1fb1b084a6d5a83.png?size=256&quality=lossless&width=0&height=256)

-Serenity-self is a Rust library for the Discord API.
+Serenity-self is a Rust library for the Discord API with user account support.

+### Disclaimer:

+Automating user accounts is a violation of Discord's Terms of Service.
+This library serves as a proof of concept, and I cannot endorse its usage.
+Proceed at your own risk.

 View the [examples] on how to use serenity's API.
 To make a bot with slash commands or text commands, see the [poise](https://github.com/serenity-rs/poise) framework built on top of serenity.